-In order for the Trixie Tunnel’s holder to dispense fairly gradually into the tunnels, the adjustment has to be done in a way that the food does not go through too easy and not too tight.
-If adjusting the holes too big the food will fall into the tunnels at once and if adjusting too small the food can get stuck.
+In order for the Trixie Tunnel’s holder to dispense fairly gradually into the tunnels, the adjustment has to be done in a way that the food does not go through too easily, but not too tight.
+If you adjust the holes too big the food will fall into the tunnels at once; if adjusting them too small the food can get stuck.
 If the food gets a little stuck but not too much it may work for you if your cat is smart enough to figure out how to help the holder with its paws a little bit.

 What are the Pros and Cons of Trixie Tunnel cat feeder?

 - It slows down the cat when eating too fast and it reduces vomiting problems

 - It’s easy for the cat to learn how to get the treats from the toy feeder

 - The adjustable system adapts the feeder to release big or small kibble or treats

 - A good way to make the cat work for its treats or food

 - It gives more activity to a lazy indoor cat